NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 > NOTE: Here we can notice that we were updating flySpeed of peacock p1, and peacock p2's flySpeed has been updated too.

-**Third Problem**: If we would try to update parent property via child object, and if property is primitive then it will create a new property in child object instead of updating parent property, and same thing will be apply for the object if we assign new object.
-When we assign new object then in any variable then it will create a new variable in child object and assign reference of that newly created object into that newly create variable(So there will be two variable with same name, one in parent Bird object and second in child Peacock object so it may be give you wrong/unexpected result.).
-But if you are updating any property of object value, then it will update in parent object property(As discussed in Second Problem.).
+**Third Problem**: If we would try to update parent property via child object, and if property is primitive then it will create a new property in child object instead of updating parent property, and same thing will apply to object if we assign new object.
+When we assign new object in any variable then it will create a new variable in child object and assign reference of that newly created object into that newly created variable(So there will be two variables with same name, one in parent Bird object and second in child Peacock object so it may give you wrong/unexpected results.).
+But if you are updating any property of object value, then it will get updated in parent object property(As discussed in Second Problem.).

 **Fourth Problem**: Suppose ```LivingThing``` class has a property with name **food**, which is set into **Constructor** **function** as below: